 The correction in equities was exacerbated by heavy short-term investor positioning and full valuations

 In our view, the correction in equities was exacerbated by heavy short-term investor positioning and full valuations in the US market in particular.
-Investor concerns have temporarily focused on inflationary risks in the aftermath of the Fed decision.
+Investor concerns have focussed temporarily on inflationary risks in the aftermath of the Fed decision.
 Some uncertainty pertaining to tariffs’ inflationary effects may still drive some temporary volatility.
 Yet with growth still solid going forward, we expect this to remain a short-term correction.
-We see upside ahead for equities in the year ahead, driven by higher earnings, and pro-growth policies from the incoming Trump administration, including tax cuts and deregulation.
+We see upside for equities in the year ahead, driven by higher earnings, and pro-growth policies from the incoming Trump administration, including tax cuts and deregulation.
 We retain both our global and US equity overweight positions.

 We remain cautious on US Treasuries and favour Bunds and Gilts